MatteoJohnston/deepRL-Navigation-p1/README.md

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.

-The implementation of the replay buffer can be found in the `agent.py` file of the source code.
+The implementation of the replay buffer can be found [here] (https://github.com/tMatteoJohnston/deepRL-Navigation-p1/agent.py#L66) in the `agent.py` file of the source code.

 ##### &nbsp;